-Alabama is home to various species of hawks, each of which has unique characteristics.
+Alabama is home to various species of hawks, each with unique characteristics.

 Whether you’re a bird enthusiast or just someone looking to learn more about the different types of hawks in Alabama, this comprehensive guide will help you identify and learn about the different types of hawks in the area.